 Currently she teaches MBA courses: Investments, International Financial Management and Management of Financial Institutions.
 She teaches undergraduate courses in the Department of Business on Corporate Finance and Security Analysis & Portfolio Management.

-Professor Bahmani has published over 50 articles on money market dynamics in such journals as Empirical Economics, Journal of Economics and Finance, Journal of Developing Areas, Journal of Emerging Market Finance, Economics Bulletin, and Applied Economics.
+Professor Bahmani has published over 50 articles on money market dynamics.
 She was the winner of the University of Wisconsin-Parkside 2017 Excellence in Research Award.

 She was awarded both as a Wisconsin Teaching Fellow 2013-14 and Wisconsin Teaching Scholar 2019-20.
 She is a certified Quality Matters course reviewer and holds the following 4 certifications: Certificate in Effective College Instruction from The Association of College and University Educators and the American Council on Education, Certificate in Advanced Effective College Instruction from The Association of College and University Educators and the American Council on Education, the University of Wisconsin System Certificate in Online Learning, the University of Wisconsin System Canvas Certified Educator Program Certificate as a Certified Educator in Higher Education.